Spring Time Bed Fishing for Largemouth Bass- written by Austin Fishing Guide Tyler Torwick

 Try casting from a different direction: dragging the bait across the bed from multiple directions can also elicit a bite.

 In some states you can purchase a second rod stamp or the law simply allows it.
 I will keep two rods rigged at the ready, sometimes I will literally have the second rod between my legs ready to cast.
 Toss the bait up onto the bed and let the male take it… if they are aggressive they will usually pick it up and try to swim a little ways off with it.
 Do NOT set the hook!
-At this moment put the rod down under a rod strap and cast the second bait onto the nest.
+At this moment put the rod down under a rod strap or down in the boat and cast the second bait onto the nest.
 Hopefully that empty nest will draw the big female in and force them to guard the nest.
 Wait until she bites and set that hook!

 I hope some of these tips help you catch more fish this spring!
 If you liked the article please leave a comment and let me know.
 If you would like more one on one coaching please considering hiring a fishing guide like me!
 There is so much I can teach you.
 The fishing is getting really good and I would love to put you on some fish!